istvanballok/gardener/docs/usage/logging.md

 * `access`: should be set to proxy
 * `url`: Loki's url
 * `svc`: Loki's port
-* `jsonData.maxLines`: The limit of the log messages which Grafana will show to the users.
+* `jsonData.maxLines`: The limit of the log messages which Plutono will show to the users.

 **Decrease this value if the browser works slowly!**